pradeepr0/fstrace/README.md

 Intercepting every file path access
 -----------------------------------
 `fstrace` intercepts relative path accesses only.
-This means that if your command accesses absolute paths (like `/tmp/data.txt`), those accesses will not be intercepted and logged.
+This means that if your command accesses absolute paths (such as `/tmp/data.txt`), those accesses will not be intercepted and logged.
 Often, information about the relative paths accessed by a process is sufficient.

 To intercept *all* file accesses, we will need to combine FUSE based tracing with *chroot* style sandboxing: execute the process as if the FUSE filesystem